A Digital and Compact High-Precision Locking System for Pulse Laser Repetition Frequency: Implementation and Performance

+The proposed electronic prototype includes an EAM and a high-speed digital FPGA board.
+Fig.\ref{fig:error_amp} shows the block diagram of the EAM.
+The EAM utilizes the LMK04610 chip from Texas Instruments as the CFG and CFM.
+This chip can handle input signals from 5 to 500 MHz with output frequencies reaching up to 2 GHz, which is adequate for various laser repetition frequency.
+BALUNs are employed for signal conversion, minimizing external noise\cite{lewallen1985baluns}.
+The CFG provides clock signals to the FPGA, generates ADC sampling signals, and supplies the local oscillator signals for mixing.
+Based on the sampling rate of the system's ADC, the EAM generates signals matching the ADC's sampling frequency.

-The DMTD frequency extraction method as well as the feedback is deployed in the FPGA for frequency locking.
-What's more, a Lock status Detector module can detect the frequency difference in real-time, outputting a locked signal when the frequency error remains within a specified range for a certain period.
-The Ethernet Interface allows configuration of the EAM and DFLM by computer.
+The function modules of the FPGA logic firmware are shown in Fig.\ref{fig:FPGA}.
+The ADC-based-DMTD, frequency extraction method as well as the feedback loop are deployed in the FPGA for frequency locking.
+What's more, a lock status detector module can detect the frequency difference in real-time, outputting a locked signal when the frequency error remains within a specified range for a certain period.
+The Ethernet interface allows configuration of the EAM and DFLM by computer.
 Configurable parameters include the multiplication factor, CFG output frequency, frequency measurement period in the Frequency Extraction module, the frequency offset between the laser and reference, low-pass filter parameters, PID parameters, and DAC feedback speed.
 The EAM is adaptable to different laser repetition frequencies, and the backend feedback module can be configured to accommodate various feedback devices such as PZTs and servos.